fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

-The `GetSortedCustomers` method is a public method in the `Bank` class that provides a way to retrieve a sorted list of bank customers based on a custom sorting logic.
-This method is highly flexible because it uses a delegate, `CustomerComparison`, to define the sorting criteria.

-## Replace custom delegates with strongly-typed `Action` and `Func` delegates
+## Replace custom delegates with strongly typed `Action` and `Func` delegates

-In C#, strongly-typed delegates like `Action` and `Func` provide a way to define and use delegates without explicitly declaring custom delegate types.
+In C#, strongly typed delegates like `Action` and `Func` provide a way to define and use delegates without explicitly declaring custom delegate types.
 These are part of the `System` namespace and are commonly used for scenarios involving callbacks, event handling, or passing methods as parameters.

-In this task, you will replace custom delegate types with strongly-typed delegates in the BankAccount and Bank classes.
+In this task, you will replace custom delegate types with strongly typed delegates in the BankAccount and Bank classes.

 1. Open the BankAccount.cs file and then scroll to the top of the file.